-Key Results: The AMA decided to include alcohol consumption as one of four key health behaviors addressed by its Healthier Life Steps™ Program.
+The AMA decided to include alcohol consumption as one of four key health behaviors addressed by its Healthier Life Steps™ Program.
 It also wrote and passed a series of alcohol control policies, including a policy banning alcohol industry sponsorship of events on college campuses.

 Researchers at the Harvard School of Public Health conducted a multiyear evaluation of A Matter of Degree.
 Among the findings are that by mid program, 2001: